Bullet to the Head

-Bullet To The Head was financed by Joel Silver’s Dark Castle Entertainment and IM Global with a gross budget of $49,995,022 and after a large Louisiana tax credit of $11,141,782, the net budget was $38.8 million.
-IM Global handled pre-sales, which sold well to distributors, limiting their exposure to the budget.
+The gross budget for Bullet To The Head was $49,995,022 and after a large Louisiana tax credit of $11,141,782, the net budget was $38.8 million.
+It was financed by Joel Silver’s Dark Castle Entertainment and IM Global — which handled pre-sales, which sold well to distributors, limiting their exposure to the budget.
 Warner Bros handled domestic distribution, which was Joel Silver’s long standing studio home.
 In 2012 WB severed their relationship with Joel Silver after a series of flops and Bullet to the Head would be one of the last films under their distribution arrangement.
 WB had two remaining Dark Castle pictures left to distribute after Bullet — the long delayed The Factory, which was dumped straight to video and the turkey Getaway.
 This project reunited Stallone and Joel Silver after their work on Demolition Man (1993) and Assassins (1995) and Silver and Walter Hill had collaborated on 48 Hours (1982) and The Warriors (1979).